AgnostiqHQ/covalent/doc/source/concepts/basics.md

 )()
 ```

-.. note:: Redispatching does not allow altering function signatures.
+One caveat is that redispatching does not allow altering function signatures when redefining tasks.

 For more on how the Covalent dispatcher analyzes and runs lattices, see {ref}`Workflow Dispatch` in {doc}`server_concepts`.